The Measuring Stick

-- They are knowingly lying.
+- They are knowingly deceptive.

-- They are unknowingly lying.
+- They are unknowingly deceived.

 Humility plays a key role in determining the difference between these three possibilities.
 As each friend described things said and done, I looked for clues that evidenced humility because that is the true mark of a believer in Christ.
 And why is that?
 Because humility IS Christlikeness at its core!Humility is Christlikeness at its core!
 Click To Tweet